jacobxperez/rams/README.md

 ## Features

-Rams takes a different approach to CSS frameworks by completely dropping the use of class.
-Instead, we use data-attributes to style our components.
+Rams takes a different approach to CSS frameworks by completely dropping the use of class, and instead, we use data-attributes to style our components.

 ### Grid

-A two column grid with responsive columns.
+A two column grid with responsive columns:

 ```html
 <article data-grid="main">